sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world_DE.md

 This option is already "supported" by some IDEs, at least they don't stumble compiling tests when a `module-info.test` file is present.

+Notiz Jule: Ende ENGLISCH

 ## Zusammenfassung und ein Beispiel

-- Also, wie organisiert man nun Tests in modularen Projekten?
+- Wie organisieren wir also Tests in modularen Projekten?

 Das hängt davon ab.

-Das hängt davon ab was man testen möchte.
+Und zwar davon, was wir testen wollen.

+Notiz Jule: Ab hier plötzlich ENGLISCH

 Are you writing a standalone program that consumes modules without being designed to be re-usable itself?
 Is it a library you want to distribute as a Java module?
 Is your library distributed as a multi-release JAR?